M0NsTeRRR/homelabv3-infra/docs/guide/kubernetes/index.md

 ## Usage

-### Just
+### Task

-Use `just --list` to find Kubernetes group recipes for deploying the base infrastructure until ArgoCD can take over.
+Use `task --list` to find Kubernetes group recipes for deploying the base infrastructure until ArgoCD can take over.